Bryanhalambeck/expense-analysis/README.md

    These midpoints serve as numeric benchmarks for expected spending behavior.

 4. **Manual Tier Expectations**
-   I manually defined what tier each department *should* be in for each category, based on company policy, logic, or business needs.
+   I manually defined what tier each department should be in for each category, based on the business context, and general expectations for how resources are typically allocated in a small, shared-spending team.
    (e.g., Sales is expected to spend “Low” on Office Supplies, “High” on Travel.)

 5. **Deviation from Expected Benchmark**